r-pufky/docs/source/operating-systems/windows/10/20H2/settings/privacy/contacts.rst

 ########
 :cmdmenu:`⌘ + r --> ms-settings:privacy-contacts`

-See :ref:`w10-determining-app-list` to generate a list of apps for more fine grained control of app access.
+See :ref:`wbase-determining-app-list` to generate a list of apps for more fine grained control of app access.

 Allow access to contacts on this device